 Campus Districts in the Organization shall be as follows:

-District I President, Vice President for Academic Affairs, Vice President for University Advancement
+District I President, Vice President for Academic Affairs, Vice President for University Advancement; and Vice President for Enrollment Management.

 District II Vice President Business Affairs District III Vice President Student Affairs

+Section 3.
+Ex-Officio membership

+Membership on the Council shall include the following ex-officio members, who shall serve without voting rights: the elected EIU representative to the Employee Advisory Committee (EAC) to the Merit Board, the Director of Human Resources or his appointee.

 ARTICLE V - CIVIL SERVICE COUNCIL

 The governing body of the organization shall be called the Civil Service Council (for non-negotiated employees) hereinafter referred to as The Council.